mbrown1413/BurrTools-notes/assembly-algorithm.md

 There is actually a step before `iterate()` is called which is purely an
 optimization: `reduce()` is called to make some simplifications of the matrix before we actually try to find a solution.
-The relavent methods not covered in the explanation about the solver:
+The relevent methods not covered in the explanation about the solver:

 * [`reduce()`](burr-tools/src/lib/assembler_1.cpp#L859):